gregdavill/gregdavill.github.io/blog-src/content/posts/boson-frame-grabber-pt5/index.md

 ### [CMOS Capture Controller (ccc)]()

 This is a module that I have written.
 It consists of a set of wishbone registers, and logic that operates with the Camera Clock.
 The main function of this module is to support gating the data stream using v-sync to support capturing a complete frame.
-Due to it’s position in the design I have started to add new features into this module. including clocks_per_frame, pixels_per_frame, total_frames_seen.
+Due to its position in the design I have started to add new features into this module, including clocks_per_frame, pixels_per_frame, total_frames_seen.

-pixels per frame enables the hardware to automatically determine which model of camera is connected a 320 or 640 model.
+pixels_per_frame enables the hardware to automatically determine which model of camera is connected a 320 or 640 model.

 ---